Terrorgram: Origins and history

 On 8 December 2023, two Ontario men were charged with making propaganda for Terrorgram and for terrorism offenses.
-On September 9, 2024, U.S. prosecutors in California charged Dallas Erin Humber, 34, and Matthew Robert Allison, 37, accused of leading the "Terrorgram" network with soliciting hate crimes, soliciting the murder of Federal officials, and conspiring to provide material support to terrorists.
-If convicted Humber and Allison each face a maximum penalty of 220 years in prison.
-New Jersey man Andrew Takhistov is charged with plotting an attack on energy infrastructure and a synagogue.
+On September 9, 2024, U.S. prosecutors in California charged Dallas Humber, 34, and Matthew Robert Allison, 37, accused of leading the "Terrorgram" network with soliciting hate crimes, soliciting the murder of Federal officials, and conspiring to provide material support to terrorists.
+Humber accepted a plea bargain and was sentenced to 30 years in prison.
+New Jersey man Andrew Takhistov was charged with plotting an attack on energy infrastructure and a synagogue.
 Takhistov stated that he was involved in the production of Terrorgram propaganda.
 As of February 2025, there are over two dozen Terrorgram cases around the world.
 In the United States Brandon Russell and Sarah Beth Clandaniel were charged with conspiring to bomb the electric infrastructure of Baltimore to cause a blackout.
 Both were subsequently convicted.
 Russell and Clandaniel were active in Terrorgram.
 A 29-year-old man from Ishøj, Denmark was arrested on December 9, 2024 and charged with nine counts of inciting terrorism for his promotion of Terrorgram material.
 The man also shared a communique from Brandon Russell, the founder of the terror group Atomwaffen.

 Terrorgram was allegedly behind a plot to kill Labor MP Tim Crakanthorp in Australia in 2024, when a man was intercepted near Crakanthorp's office with weapons.
 A Tennessee man has been charged in 2025 with the arson of Highlander Research and Education Center involved in the Civil Rights Movement.
 The offices were destroyed in the blaze along with decades of archives and artifacts.
 The man had previously been convicted in 2019 for burning down an adult video store.
 He discussed his attacks in accelerationist neo-Nazi channels.
 A 24-year-old man was indicted in Northern California in July 2025 for "eight counts of conspiracy, soliciting the murder of federal officials, doxing federal officials and interstate threatening communications".
 The man was allegedly a member of the Terrorgram and conspired with fellow users to assassinate US officials.

+Institute for Strategic Dialogue described the collective as effectively defunct in 2024 due to arrests of key figures.